ahanba/pyatus/README.md

 + XLSX

 ## Features
-+ hiatus can automatically convert dictionary forms into possible active forms for English (optional).
++ pyatus can automatically convert dictionary forms into possible active forms for English (optional).
   Example: Converts **write** into RegExp **(?:write|writes|writing|wrote|written)**.
 + Simple output report (XLS) that is easy to filter.